TristanRobitaille/engsci-thesis/asic/func_sim/readme.md

 configurable in `include/Misc.hpp`.
 The simulation writes the inferred sleep stage in a column respective to `NUM_FRAC_BITS` in a given CSV, which can be used to run a study on the accuracy of different fixed-point formats.

+Note: The functional simulation makes use of Xilinx's HLS Arbitrary Precision Types library to accurately model fixed-point arithmetic of arbitrary width.
+Documentation can be found here: https://docs.amd.com/r/en-US/ug1399-vitis-hls/C-Arbitrary-Precision-Fixed-Point-Types.

 ### Setup
 Clone repo.\
 From the `asic/func_sim/` directory: